frconor-ebook/meditations/_posts/2025-09-23-the-imagination-and-interior-mortification.md

 That\'s why we need constantly to revive the flame, to shake ourselves out of any repetitive routine, to struggle.

-St. Paul compares this watchfulness to the well-armed soldier on guard duty who does not allow himself to be taken by surprise (1 Cor.
-16:13).
+St. Paul compares this watchfulness to the well-armed soldier on guard duty who does not allow himself to be taken by surprise (*cf*.
+1 Thess.
+5:4-8).

 "Guard, how goes the night?"
-(Josemaría Escrivá, *Furrow*, Point 960; cf. Isa.
+(J. Escrivá, *Furrow*, Point 960; *cf*.
+Isa.
 21:11).

 By putting our faith into practice in this way, we can find a lot of interior strength and optimism which we need to fulfill our family and social duties: not allowing our minds to rest on useless thoughts; focusing on what\'s important; having a sense of order in our mind, a sense of priorities.